leonelmenaia/South-African-mobile-numbers-validation/README.md

 | http://localhost:8080/v1/file      |  POST | Endpoint that receives a binary file (CSV) and reads it to validate phone numbers.
 It will return the file id, file stats and a downloadable link of a JSON with all the info from the phone numbers, if they were valid, invalid or if they were fixed. |
 | http://localhost:8080/v1/file/{id} |  GET  | Endpoint to get details about a specific file.
 It will return the file id, file stats and a downloadable link of a JSON with all the info from the phone numbers, if they were valid, invalid or if they were fixed. |

-### Running the project

-You need [Docker](https://docker.com) installed first.

-The local project is meant to be run through docker-compose to provide a seamless development environment between every developer machine.

-Run

-`make start`

-to initiate the following:
-* NGINX server (localhost:8080)
-* PHP7
-* Database (localhost:3306)
-* Database (localhost:3307)
-* PhpMyAdmin (localhost:8000)

 ## Shortcuts